top of page

 Dialectical Behavior Therapy (DBT) is an evidence-based therapy that helps people manage overwhelming emotions, improve relationships, and respond to stress more effectively.

-DBT helps you build the skills needed to navigate these experiences with more stability, awareness, and self-control.
+DBT helps you build practical skills to navigate these experiences with greater stability, awareness, and control.

-At Neurodiverse Counseling, we offer DBT-informed therapy in Boston for adults and teens who want practical tools to manage emotional intensity and improve daily functioning.
+At Neurodiverse Counseling, we offer Dialectical Behavior Therapy for adults and teens in Boston and throughout Massachusetts seeking tools for managing emotional intensity and improving daily functioning.

 What Is DBT?

-Dialectical Behavior Therapy was originally developed to treat chronic emotional dysregulation and self-destructive behaviors, and it has since been shown to be effective for a wide range of mental health concerns.
+Dialectical Behavior Therapy was originally developed to treat chronic emotional dysregulation and self-destructive behaviors.
+It is now widely used for many mental health concerns involving emotional overwhelm and relationship difficulties.

 The word dialectical refers to holding two truths at the same time: